remino/dress.css/README.md

 npm install @remino/dress.css
 ```

-Then the stylesheet file should be available at
+Then the stylesheet file should be available in
 `node_modules/@remino/dress.css/dist/dress.css`.

 Use the file in your Sass files, or include it in your CSS, etc.